vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Moderating discussions
 ***********************

-Moderators monitor discussions and keep them productive.
-They also relay inforrmation, such as areas of particular confusion or interest, to the rest of the course staff.
-Developing and sustaining a positive discussion culture requires sufficient moderator time to be dedicated to reviewing and responding to discussions.
+Discussion managers monitor discussions and keep them productive.
+They can also collect inforrmation, such as areas of particular confusion or interest, and relay it to the course staff.

-Keeping up-to-date with a large MOOC forum requires a commitment of 5 or more hours per week, and involves reading posts, replying to and editing posts, and communicating with the other moderators and course staff.
+Developing and sustaining a positive discussion culture requires that sufficient moderator time is dedicated to reviewing and responding to discussions.
+Keeping up-to-date with a large MOOC forum requires a commitment of 5 or more hours per week, and involves reading posts, replying to and editing posts, and communicating with the other discussion managers and course staff.

 For information on setting up moderators for your course, see :ref:`Assigning_discussion_roles`.

 ========================================
-Providing discussion guidelines
+Providing guidelines for students
 ========================================

-TBD

-(make available as a course handout file or as a static page, reinforce with posts)
+You can develop a set of best practices for discussion participation and make them avaialbe to students as a course handout file or as a static page.
+These guidelines can define your expectations and optionally introduce features of edX discussions.

-(write up boilerplate, perhaps course 2400 is a useful model?)

-For a template that you can use to develop your own guidelines for your course moderators, see :ref:`Guidance for discussion moderators`.
+For a template that you can use to develop your own guidelines, see :ref:`Discussion Forum Guidelines`.

 ========================================
 Developing a positive forum culture
 ========================================

-Moderators and course staff members can cultivate qualities in their own interactions with the discussions to make their influence positive and their time productive.
+Mo can cultivate qualities in their own discussion interactions to make their influence positive and their time productive.

 * Encourage quality posts: thank students whose posts have a positive impact and who answer questions.